PrinceParshia/Termux-X11-Linux-DEs/README.md

 ```
 nano manjaro-xfce.sh
 ```
-Scroll and change <username> to the user you created in manjaro shell
+Scroll and change <username> (line 20) to the user you created in manjaro shell
 ```
 chmod +x manjaro-xfce.sh
 ```